Monchouchou96/rsschool-cv/cv.md

 ## Education

 <br>I studied at The University of Civil Protection of the Ministry for Emergency Situations of the Republic of Belarus at 4 years and gratuated from there at 2018 year.<br>
-But now, i am educate at the Epam courses called Upskill lab, using Github and Hexlet platform to became a junior programmer at front-end development.<br><br>
+But now, I study at the Epam courses called Upskill lab, using Github and Hexlet platform to became a junior front-end developer.<br><br>

 ## Skills

----
+---git

 - HTML
 - CSS